Skip to main content

 • Hide columns you don’t need in the visualization.

-Rift transformations are applied in-browser using DuckDB, so they are fast and don’t hit your database again.
+Transformations are applied in-browser using DuckDB, so they are fast and don’t hit your database again.

 Charts (blocks)